timescale/docs/promscale/quick-start.md

 #### Upstream dependencies
 You can view the upstream dependencies for the selected service and operation.
-This allows you to see a map of all the services and operations called across all requests, before you called the selected service and operation.
+This allows you to see a map of all the services and operations called across all requests, before the selected service and operation is called.
 This helps identify unexpected behaviors, such as calls between services and operations that were not part of the original design.
 It also makes it faster to investigate the root cause of changes in RED metrics for the selected service and operation.
 For example,